You have your work shoes. You have your sports shoes. But what do you do…

 Previous Kinvaras have been some of the best shoes for running with plantar fasciitis, and this iteration is no exception.

 This particular model is a lot lighter than some of those that include rollbars, but it remains supportive and easy to run in.

 Everrun cushioning in the heel gives the Kinvara both a deep heel cup and plenty of shock absorbing capabilities.

 The thing that will really stand out about the Kinvara is its host of eye-catching color schemes.
 If you’re into making a statement at the 5k, then these are definitely worth checking out.
 You may be able to enjoy the best running shoes with plantar fasciitis, but you can also capitalize on your own personal sense of style.

-An all-around strong contender for the title of best trainers for plantar fasciitis, the Kayano 22 features the same Gel technology that has made Asics for famous where shock absorption is concerned.
+An all-around strong contender for the title of best trainers for plantar fasciitis, the Kayano 25 features the Impact Guidance System technology that has made Asics for famous where shock absorption is concerned.
 Add that to the engineered impact guidance system, and you’re less likely to aggravate your heels than ever.

 While there are many Asics that could help with your plantar fasciitis, their best running shoes may be Kayanos.
 The shoe is a good fit for a variety of foot types, and the price tag is very fair for what you get.

 Remember, with a shoe this comprehensive, you’ll see benefits to your knees and hips, too.
 All that shock that your body doesn’t have to deal with ultimately leaves you in better shape for running.